Intro-Course-AI-ML/LessonMaterials/README.md

 # Lesson Materials
-Open Sourced Materials
+Open Sourced Materials for the Intro to AI Course

-Testing the open sourced material